BisanzLab/StrainR2/README.md

 Length: Number of basepairs in subcontig

-Nunique: Number of unique kmers in subcontig
+Nunique: Number of unique k-mers in subcontig

 ### The .abundance file is formatted into the following columns: